NexOptic Technology (CVE:NXO) Shares Down 25% – Here’s What Happened

-NexOptic Technology Corp.
-(CVE:NXO – Get Free Report)’s share price dropped 25% during mid-day trading on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 260,090 shares traded hands during trading, an increase of 242% from the average daily volume of 75,955 shares.
+Shares of NexOptic Technology Corp.
+(CVE:NXO – Get Free Report) dropped 25% during mid-day trading on Saturday .
+The stock traded as low as C$0.01 and last traded at C$0.02.
+Approximately 219,300 shares changed hands during mid-day trading, an increase of 166% from the average daily volume of 82,576 shares.
 The stock had previously closed at C$0.02.

 NexOptic Technology Company Profile